 24 Sales Triggers For Calling Your Prospects Today

-One of the most common challenges sales people face is knowing what to talk to their prospects about when conducting “follow up calls.”
+One of the most common challenges sales people face is knowing what to talk to their prospects about when conducting lead nurturing calls or “follow up calls.”
 We all know we need to be continuously calling on our prospects on a weekly or bi-weekly basis (frequency may vary depending on the prospects) but what should we be talking with them about?
-That is where the triggers come into play.
+That is where the sales triggers come into play.
 Below are 24 examples of sales triggers or business reasons for you to be calling on your prospects today.
 So what are you waiting for, go get em!

 1) New Executives (VP/C-Suite)

 Companies typically hire new executives (VP or C-Suite level) to shake things up.
 These new hires have authority to make decisions and are looking to make an impact with their new organization and demonstrate their value.
 As such, they may be open to hearing some new ideas from you.

 Search for this trigger event with: Google alerts for the company name, the company's press releases page or LinkedIn

 2) Current Contact Moves to New Company